-- (19) The number of people allowed in a shared space or publicly accessible area may be subject to a separate specified density measure or cap under the Restricted Activity Directions (Metropolitan Melbourne) or the Restricted Activity Directions (Regional Victoria) and, in those circumstances, the density quotient will not apply. - (20) Despite subclauses (17), (18) and (19), an employer is not required to comply with the density quotient in respect of: - (a) any shared spaces in schools, non-school senior secondary providers, childcare or early childhood services, or higher education services used by students or children, including classrooms; and - (b) clinical areas of a hospital; and - (c) areas of a court or tribunal building located in Regional Victoria that are being used for the purpose of a jury trial.
+- (19) The number of people allowed in a shared space or publicly accessible area may be subject to a separate specified density measure or cap under the Restricted Activity Directions (Victoria) and, in those circumstances, the density quotient will not apply. - (20) Despite subclauses (17), (18) and (19), an employer is not required to comply with the density quotient in respect of: - (a) any shared spaces in schools, non-school senior secondary providers, childcare or early childhood services, or higher education services used by students or children, including classrooms; and - (b) clinical areas of a hospital.